Mattcrmx/Mattcrmx/README.md

 [![GitHub followers](https://img.shields.io/github/followers/Mattcrmx?label=Follow&style=social)](https://github.com/Mattcrmx)
 [![LinkedIn Profile](https://img.shields.io/badge/linkedin-%230077B5.svg?style=flat&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/matthias-cremieux-4b1222153/)

-I'm currently working at [Mindee](https://www.mindee.com/) as a Software Engineer, with a focus on performance and speed for deep learning models in production.
-I'm passionate about learning, especially new languages, software security and new technologies.
-I'd love to say I'm good at RE but unfortunately x86 is still far from my mother tongue (all hail [ghidra](https://github.com/NationalSecurityAgency/ghidra) though).
+I used to be a Software Engineer, with a focus on performance and memory usage for deep learning models in production.
+Now, I'm passionate about low-level programming (yes I **love** C), infosec and open source.
 I also love Cats, the French "Nouvelle Vague" and 70s electronic music.

 ### My work 🛀
-Although most of my work is done under my professional account [matthiasmindee](https://github.com/matthiasmindee), my pet projects are on this account.
+Although most of my work used to be done under my professional account [matthiasmindee](https://github.com/matthiasmindee), while my current projects are on this account.

-- I'm currently learning and using Rust with [brother](https://github.com/Mattcrmx/brother), a toy browser written in pure Rust.
-- I'm definitely using C with [fd-watcher](https://github.com/Mattcrmx/fd-watcher), a very simple watchdog for file descriptor leaks in C. I'm actually currently re-writing it in Rust, and will probably make a python lib out of it with the Rust bindings.
+- I'm writing my own kernel in C from scratch mainly with the help of [os-dev](https://wiki.osdev.org/Expanded_Main_Page), which I hope to showcase soon enough.
+- While doing so, I wrote a tool to auto-generate C headers [cprotogen](https://github.com/Mattcrmx/cprotogen).
+- I actually wrote one for Cython as well [cyheadgen](https://github.com/Mattcrmx/cyheadgen).
+- I wrote a tool detecting file descriptor leaks in C with Python bindings for use as a library [fd-watcher](https://github.com/Mattcrmx/fd-watcher).
-- I'm working on [tawazi](https://github.com/mindee/tawazi), a DAG scheduler library written in pure python also acting as a framework for building applications leveraging directed acyclic graphs.
+- I'm a maintainer of [tawazi](https://github.com/mindee/tawazi), a DAG scheduler library written in pure python also acting as a framework for building applications leveraging directed acyclic graphs.
+- I learned a bit of Rust with [brother](https://github.com/Mattcrmx/brother), a toy html renderer written in Rust, and a bit of Haskell with another project.

 <p align="center">
 <a href="https://github.com/Mattcrmx">